 When an individual reports his or her wages, the Social Security Administration will use that number to determine your Social Security disability benefits eligibility —or your eligibility for Social Security Income (SSI) — depending upon the circumstances.
 When a person reports his or her wages in a timely manner every month, and reports those wages accurately, this helps to ensure that the Social Security Administration correctly determines your eligibility for SSDI benefits or calculates your SSI payment in the correct manner.

-An experienced California Social Security disability benefits lawyer near you can assist with taking the necessary steps to prevent and manage any Social Security overpayment that you might receive.
+An experienced Orange County Social Security disability benefits lawyer near you can assist with taking the necessary steps to prevent and manage any Social Security overpayment that you might receive.

 Reporting Your Wages Timely and Accurately